 It’s hard to picture Frank Reagan (Tom Selleck) not being at the head of the dinner table.
 But there were rumors Selleck was thinking of leaving Blue Bloods.
 This is what his rep had to say about rumors around his health and retirement.

 A rumor claimed Tom Selleck is leaving ‘Blue Bloods’

 The cop show has been going strong since it started in 2010.
 But the show now only gets renewed after each season, so fans are left wondering every year if the show will return.

-There was a rumor Selleck was struggling to walk due to weight gain in the Globe.
-“Lack of exercise, excess weight and work stress could spell disaster and possibly lead to an early grave,” the outlet claimed a source said.
+According to the Globe, Selleck was struggling to walk due to weight gain.
+“Lack of exercise, excess weight, and work stress could spell disaster and possibly lead to an early grave,” the outlet claimed a source said.

 The insider then talked about the actor’s diet, saying he “has always been a big steak and potatoes guy — but now the more carbs he consumes, the lazier and fatter he seems to get.
 Food appears to be his main source of comfort these days.
 Right now, Tom’s almost 300 pounds.”

 This is after OK! previously reported Selleck was planning to retire from acting.
 “He’s tired of the grind, and the show just takes more and more out of him every season,” an insider said.
 There hasn’t been an announcement of whether Blue Bloods will return for season 12.

 Is Tom Selleck leaving ‘Blue Bloods’?